mschorsch/rust-winwatch/README.md

-# Windows directory watcher for the Rust programming language
+# Simple windows directory watcher for the Rust programming language

 Experimental toy project to learn rust.